tbenade/wercker-devcenter/source/articles/languages/ruby.md

     box: wercker/ubuntu12.04-ruby2.0.0
 ```

-We have open-sourced our box definitions on [https://github.com/wercker/box-ubuntu12.04-ruby2.0.0](GitHub), so feel free to take a peek and create your own.
+We have [open-sourced](https://github.com/wercker/box-ubuntu12.04-ruby1.9.3) our box definitions at [GitHub](https://github.com/wercker/box-ubuntu12.04-ruby2.0.0), so feel free to take a peek and create your own.

 ***
 ##### note that box definitions are still in progress and subject to change